farisfaikar/Unserviceable/README.md

 3. Run the calculator:
 - If you have Python installed, run the following command:
   ```
-  python unserviceable.py
+  python Unserviceable.py
   ```

 Note: Make sure you have the pygame library available in your Python environment.

 ## Future Enhancements

-In the future, I plan to enhance this logarithm calculator by adding more advanced scientific calculator functionalities, including:
+In the future, I plan to enhance this python game by adding more functionalities, including:

-- make this game more functional.
+- make this game more interactive.
-- adding gui options for better gamimg.
+- adding gui for better gamimg.

 Stay tuned for updates and improvements!